Home

 Most of these were made into shank buttons.
 A small metal shank was pressed into a hole on the back.

-I don’t know the use for these shells, but there are still several at the pearl button old factory.
+I don’t know the use for these shells, but there are still several at the button factory.

-Various processes were tried in making shell button at the pearl button old factory.
+Various processes were tried in making shell button at the button factory.
 Sometimes the shell was polished before cutting as these shiny beauties show.

 Buttons blanks were cut from shells…this one yielded a large button blank.